 How will MT initiative derived energy savings and costs be dealt with across 4-year EE planning cycle periods?

 Resolution: Market transformation initiative-derived energy savings are not bound to the four-year cycle in which the initiative originated.
-Accordingly, any energy savings that result from an initiative with approved savings protocols will be attributed to the current or future four-year Energy Efficiency Plan cycle in which they occur.
+Accordingly, any energy savings that result from an initiative with a documented savings protocols will be attributed to the current and future four-year Energy Efficiency Plan cycle in which they occur.

-On an annual basis, each utility will calculate, track and report estimates of each MT initiative’s performance to-date.
+On an annual basis, each utility will track and report estimates of each MT initiative’s performance to-date.

 How will MT savings be incorporated into utility goals (gas and electric) and utility performance incentives (electric) and for what duration will continued market savings be credited to the utility after active utility engagement has ended or been reduced significantly?